Stepland/jujube/docs/Compiling.md

     $ ninja
     ```
     (Replacing the `{...}`s with what you chose)
-0. Copy `jujube` executable from the build folder into project is root folder.
+0. Copy the resulting `jujube` executable from the build folder to the project root folder.

 and voila !